A Complicated Racial History Underpins Politics In Virginia

 "This is our history and it is part of who we are," Gray said.
 "We need to figure out how to reconcile it."

-Gray, who is biracial, says although she's disheartened, she's hopeful that talking honestly can help move the Commonwealth forward.
+Gray, who is biracial, said that although she's disheartened, she's hopeful that talking honestly can help move the commonwealth forward.

 "We're a strong community of people.
-We do love each other," she says.
+We do love each other," she said.
 "The vast majority of us are not racist, but we have to come together and we have to embrace each other."

-As for the governor, Gray says she doesn't see how he can remain in power because he can no longer be a unifying force.
+As for the governor, Gray said she doesn't see how he can remain in power because he can no longer be a unifying force.